 Investing in the stock market can feel like trying to play a game of chess without being taught the rules.
 You know the general goal of the game, but you need someone to explain the position and legal movements of the pieces.
 Then you can learn how to combine them into a coherent strategy.

 If you are set on learning the art of investing in the stock market, prepare yourself for some serious research and a steep learning curve.
 Making a profit by consistently timing the market is tough.
 However, there is no lack of training materials and research tools.
-Large brokerage firms, such as TD Ameritrade, USAA, and TradeKing, provide free training materials and the chance to practice your skills using simulators and virtual money.
+Large brokerage firms, such as TD Ameritrade, USAA, and TradeKing, provide some free training materials and the chance to practice your skills using simulators and virtual money.

 Regardless of what investment route you choose, there are some basic concepts you need to understand.
 Here are 8 basic concepts to get you started: